England Win Fifth Test To Square Ashes Series - UrduPoint

 The Oval crowd gave him a standing ovation as he walked back to the dressing room in the September sunshine, with Australia in deep trouble at 85-4 in the post-lunch session.

-Nathan Lyon and Josh Hazlewood went in successive balls, meaning England finished their season on a high two months after winning the one-day World Cup for the first time.
+Left-arm spinner Jack Leach removed Nathan Lyon and Josh Hazlewood in successive balls, meaning England salvaged pride two months after winning the one-day World Cup for the first time.

 - Broad strikes - Earlier, England added 16 runs to their overnight tally, with Archer and Leach the last men out.

-Broad then pounded in, roared on by a packed crowd, who raised the roof when he demolished Harris's off-stump in the fifth over of the Australian innings.
+Broad then pounded in, roared on by a packed crowd, reducing Australia to 29-2.

-In his following over, Broad ended Warner's miserable series, with the opener edging to Rory Burns in the slips and departing for 11.

-Warner, who returned to international cricket in June after a 12-month ban for ball-tampering, had a good World Cup but has endured a torrid time in the Ashes.

 Warner's dismissal brought Smith to the crease and he opened his account with a sweet drive through the covers for four off Archer but this time he could not find the magic.